csun-comp430-s20/act/README.md

 ## Assumptions
 ~ Every state has a unique name. <br />
 ~ Every state must have a proper defstate. <br />
+~ Variable names are unique. <br />
+~ States are considered static objects and variables are considered globally static.<br />
+~ Every state must have exactly one on statement.<br />
+~ Since this is not using the actor model yet events are ignored.<br />
-~ Needs word mangling in future so unforseen errors do not occur.
+~ Needs word mangling in future so unforseen errors do not occur.<br />
+~ No declarations in on event statements.

 ## Requirements
 ~ g++ version 7+ <br />